-The Company's consolidated financial statements for year ended January 31, 2019 have been prepared on a going concern basis, which assumes that the Company will be able to continue its operations and realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+The Company's consolidated financial statements for period ended April 30, 2019 have been prepared on a going concern basis, which assumes that the Company will be able to continue its operations and realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.

-The Company spent much of the year ended January 31, 2019 preparing for operations as a cannabis company in the United States, incurring losses for corporate infrastructure development, investigation of potential acquisitions, and development of the Company's current and future market presence in the U.S. cannabis markets.
+The Company continues to incur losses for corporate infrastructure development, investigation of potential acquisitions, and development of the Company's current and future market presence in the U.S. cannabis market.
+The Company reports a net loss of \$3,126,993, an accumulated deficit of \$40,513,179 and a working capital deficit of \$26,925,929 at April 30, 2019.
+The Company is obligated to pay significant short-term debt service payments which will require additional funding to satisfy.
 The ability of the Company to continue as a going concern is dependent on generating profitable operations and raising additional financing.
 These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.

 Historically, management has been successful in obtaining adequate funding for operating and capital requirements.
 The Company takes a disciplined approach to financing and intends to protect shareholder value by raising capital strategically.
-Subsequent to the year ended January 31, 2019, the Company completed a private placement unit financing for gross proceeds of C\$7,713,500.
-Additionally, the Company is assessing various opportunities for additional financing through either debt or equity which will be used for current obligations, corporate working capital purposes and future acquisitions.
+Subsequent to the period ended April 30, 2019, the Company completed a private placement unit financing for gross proceeds of C\$7,713,500.

+Additionally, the Company is assessing various opportunities for additional financing through either debt or equity, which will be used for current obligations, corporate working capital purposes and future acquisitions.

-There is no assurance that the Company will generate sufficient profits from operations or secure financing adequate to cover its obligations and available on terms which are acceptable to management.
+There is no assurance that the Company will generate enough profits from operations or secure financing adequate to cover its obligations and available on terms which are acceptable to management.